MatthieuLemoine/remnants/README.md

 :recycle: Did you recently refactor parts of your awesome project ? ✅

-🧓 Is your project so old (more than 2 months old) that you can't even remember why some files exist ? ✅
+🧓 Is your project so old (more than 2 months old) that you can't even remember why some files & dependencies exist ? ✅

 🏭 Is your project so bloated that you're afraid to delete a file ? ✅